Teens from diocese attend ‘life-changing’ national gathering

 “Adoration in a football stadium, I thought it was not going to be as quiet as it was.
 You could have heard a pin drop.
 Very cool!”

 The 2017 National Catholic Youth Conference convened Nov.
 16 to 18 in Indianapolis, bringing more than 20,000 teenagers together to worship, pray, hear inspirational speakers, and meet other young Catholics.
-Dozens of those participants were from the Diocese of Syracuse.
+More than 100 of those participants were from the Diocese of Syracuse.

 Jackie Adams, Director of Faith Formation at Our Lady of Sorrows Parish in Vestal and religion teacher at All Saints Elementary School in Endicott, traveled with 25 other attendees from her parish.
 It was Adams’ third journey to NCYC, made via a 12-hour bus ride.
 There were plenty of snacks and good music on the way out, she told the Sun in an email, and great testimonials from the teens on the way back.
 (Those teens also shared with Adams the comments above.)